bradeneast/bradeneast.com/private/blog/Embed codepens with one line of HTML - faster and more accessibly.md

 <p class="codepen" data-slug-hash="povpQdr"></p>
 ```

 We can get away with this if we include the [CodePen embed script](https://static.codepen.io/assets/embed/ei.js) (~5kb) on every page.
 However, we pay the price with an empty space when Javascript is blocked or CodePen is ***gasp*** DOWN.
-To remedy that, let's use a small bit Javascript that will add a fallback for us dynamically.
+To remedy that, let's use a small bit of Javascript that will add a fallback for us dynamically.

 ```javascript
 document.querySelectorAll(".codepen").forEach(pen => {